I independently buy and hand-test everything recommended on That Fit Friend. When you buy through my links, I may earn a commission. Read more here.

 To discuss the performance of the Reebok Nano X3, I tried to take these shoes through a wide range of workouts.
 I tested this model for heavier weight training, CrossFit, and versatile training, and have used them for short runs.

-Since this shoe is designed and rooted in versatility, I wanted to see where their performance excels in different areas and assess where it starts to fall short.
+Since this shoe is designed and rooted in versatility, I wanted to see where its performance excels in different areas and assess where it starts to fall short.

 Testing the Reebok Nano X3 for Lifting and CrossFit